Correct-Syntax/correct-syntax.github.io/content/about.md

 ---
 title: Hi, I'm Noah Rahm.
-An independent designer and developer.
+An independent software designer and developer.
 layout: "about"
 type: "page"
 ---